ARM-software/psa-api/doc/crypto/api/keys/types.rst

         | `PSA_ALG_SPAKE2P_HMAC` (verification only)
         | `PSA_ALG_SPAKE2P_CMAC` (verification only)
         | `PSA_ALG_SPAKE2P_MATTER` (verification only)

+    .. subsection:: Key format

+        A SPAKE2+ public key consists of the two values :math:`w0` and :math:`L`, which result from the SPAKE2+ registration phase, see :secref:`spake2p-registration`.
+        :math:`w0` is a scalar in the same range as a elliptic curve private key from the group used as the SPAKE2+ primitive group.
+        :math:`L` is a point on the curve, similar to a public key from the same group, corresponding to the :math:`w1` value in the key pair.

+        The data format for import and export of the public key is the concatenation of the formatted values for :math:`w0` and :math:`L`, using the standard formats for elliptic curve keys used by the |API|.
+        For example, for SPAKE2+ over P-256 (secp256r1), the output from :code:`psa_export_public_key()` would be the concatenation of:

+        *   The P-256 private key :math:`w0`.
+            This is a 32-byte big-endian encoding of the integer :math:`w0`.
+        *   The P-256 public key :math:`L`.
+            This is a 65-byte concatenation of:

+            -   The byte ``0x04``.
+            -   The 32-byte big-endian encoding of the x-coordinate of :math:`L`.
+            -   The 32-byte big-endian encoding of the y-coordinate of :math:`L`.

 .. macro:: PSA_KEY_TYPE_IS_SPAKE2P
     :definition: /* specification-defined value */